mrdinklepus/kChallenge/README.md

 Written in Java.

-Possibly could have mapped out more sub objects & stuff here, but tried to simplify and ended up with only 2 classes - A controller for the building elevators, and the elevators themselves.
-(I had a 'Building' class, but really it was the same as the controller, so opted to remove it)
+Possibly could have mapped out more sub objects & stuff here, but tried to simplify and ended up with only 3 classes - A Building, a controller for the building elevators, and the elevators themselves.
+(I had a 'Building' class, but really it was the same as the controller, so opted to remove it, but then added it back again.
+The only real purpose of the building is that it contains the others.
+An elevator would be of no purpose outside of a building, so it is important.)

 the elevators should be pretty self sufficient, receiving commands and figuring out the best way to carry them out (smart enough to stop at each floor that has been requested)